loader image

 SSPC’s Education & Public Engagement programme is broad and varied, targeting pupils, teachers, parents, grandparents and the wider public.
 We place a particular focus on working with female pupils, those from a disadvantaged socio-economic background, and those living in geographical areas with little access to STEM research and activities.

-Some highlights of our vast programme are our Teachers Continuous Professional Development Programme, our Transition Year Work Experience Programme, the SSPC Structured PhD and our Innovation in Medicines Project.
+Some highlights of our vast programme are our Teachers Continuous Professional Development Programme, our Transition Year Work Experience Programme, the SSPC Structured PhD and our Medicines In My Life Project.

-A major output of our activities in the EPE space covers 12 peer-reviewed publications, 20+ articles in Chemistry in Action and Science teacher journals in >650 secondary schools across Ireland and Europe.
 During Science week, SSPC featured in a special issue of Newsflash, a science magazine educating >6,000 primary school pupils.

-We are currently running a Citizen’s Science Handwashing experiment across Irish secondary schools.
+A major output of our activities in the EPE space covers 28 peer-reviewed publications, 20+ articles in Chemistry in Action and Science teacher journals in >650 secondary schools across Ireland and Europe.

 Global Impact